 Each reference input has a dedicated redetect timer.
-The redetect timer is useful only when the device is programmed for automatic profile selection.
-The redetect timer establishes the amount of time that a reference must remain faulted before the AD9547 attempts to reassign it to a new profile.
-The timeout period of the redetect timer is programmable via a 16-bit register (see the redetect timer register contained within each of the eight profile registers in the register map, Address 0x0600 to Address 0x07FF).
-The 16-bit number stored in the redetect timer register represents units of milliseconds, which yields a maximum timeout period of 65,535 ms.
+The redetect timer is useful only with the device programmed for automatic profile selection.
+The redetect timer establishes the amount of time that a reference must remain faulted before the AD9548 attempts to reassign it to a new profile.
+The timeout period of the redetect timer is programmable via a 16-bit register (see the redetect timeout register contained within each of the eight profile registers in the register map, Address 0x0600 to Address 0x07FF).
+The 16-bit number stored in the redetect timeout register represents units of milliseconds, which yields a maximum timeout period of 65,535 ms.